Vianden

-Vianden (/de/; Veianen /lb/ or (locally) Veinen /lb/) is a commune with town status in the Éislek region, north-eastern Luxembourg, with a population of 2,203 as of 2023.
+Vianden (/de/; Veianen /lb/ or (locally) Veinen /lb/) is a commune with city status in north-eastern Luxembourg, with a population of 2,221 as of 2025.
 It is part of the canton of the same name.
-Vianden lies on the Our river, near the border between Luxembourg and Germany.
-It is known for the Vianden Castle.
+Vianden lies near the border with Germany, along the Our river, being the only place where the border is not defined by that river.
+It is known for Vianden Castle.

 History

 The origins of Vianden date back to the Gallo-Roman age when there was a castellum on the site of the present castle.
 The original name of Vianden was Viennensis.
 The valley was covered in vineyards in Roman times, the first historical reference to Vianden was in 698 when there is a record of a gift in the form of a vineyard in Monte Viennense made by Saint Irmina to the Abbey of Echternach.
 Vianden possesses one of the oldest charters in Europe, granted in 1308 by Philip II, count of Vianden, from whom the family of Nassau-Vianden sprang, and who was consequently the ancestor of William of Orange.

 In the Middle Ages, Vianden's craftsmen were recognised for their skills as tanners, drapers, weavers, barrelmakers, masons, locksmiths and goldsmiths.
 In 1490, they created guilds for their various trades.
 Over the years pig-farming and leathermaking became the major industry with the establishment of two tanneries at the end of the 19th century which finally closed in the mid-1950s.